-International Office/Erasmus +
+International Services/Erasmus +

 The ECTS is the European system for the recognition of university credits.

 University students can choose to carry out part of their studies at universities selected by the European Union.
-The credits allocated for the exams taken at these selected universities will be recognised by the students’ home university
+The credits allocated for the exams taken at these selected universities will be recognised by the students’ home university.

 The key aim of the ECTS is to promote the mobility of European students, thus favouring cultural exchange and the evolution of university and professional careers within the countries of the Union.